AACS encryption key controversy: Background

-Hexadecimal is a base-16 numeral system used in the fields of computer programming and mathematics.
-The key is an ordinary number most widely known by its hexadecimal representation; in decimal notation, when interpreted as an integer, it is 13,256,278,887,989,457,651,018,865,901,401,704,640.

 Because the encryption key may be used as part of circumvention technology forbidden by the DMCA, its possession and distribution has been viewed as illegal by the AACS, as well as by some legal professionals.
 Since it is a 128-bit numerical value, it was dubbed an illegal number.
 Opponents to the expansion of the scope of copyright criticize the idea of making a particular number illegal.

 Commercial HD DVDs and Blu-ray discs integrate copy protection technology specified by the AACS LA.
 There are several interlocking encryption mechanisms, such that cracking one part of the system does not necessarily crack other parts.
 Therefore, the "09 F9" key is only one of many parts that are needed to play a disc on an unlicensed player.

 AACS can be used to revoke a key of a specific playback device, after it is known to have been compromised, as it has for WinDVD.
 The compromised players can still be used to view old discs, but not newer releases without encryption keys for the compromised players.
 If other players are then cracked, further revocation would lead to legitimate users of compromised players being forced to upgrade or replace their player software or firmware in order to view new discs.
 Each playback device comes with a binary tree of secret device and processing keys.
 The processing key in this tree, a requirement to play the AACS encrypted discs, is selected based on the device key and the information on the disc to be played.
 As such, a processing key such as the "09 F9" key is not revoked, but newly produced discs cause the playback devices to select a different valid processing key to decrypt the discs.